-Advocates for Children of New York Protecting every child's right to learn since 1971
+Advocates for Children of New York

+Protecting every child's right to learn since 1971

-Testimony to be delivered to the New York City Council Committee on Education
+Testimony to be delivered to the New York City Council Committee on Finance

-Re: FY 23 Preliminary Budget - Education
+Re: FY 23 Executive Budget

-March 21, 2022
+May 25, 2022

 Thank you for the opportunity to speak with you.
 My name is Randi Levine, and I am the Policy Director at Advocates for Children of New York.
 For 50 years, Advocates for Children has worked to ensure a high-quality education for New York students who face barriers to academic success, focusing on students from low-income backgrounds.
-Every year, we help thousands of New York City parents and students navigate the education system.
 We focus on students whose needs are often overlooked, such as students with disabilities, English Language Learners, students who are homeless or in foster care, students with mental health needs, and students with involvement in the juvenile or criminal legal systems.